List of Moomin characters: Thingumy and Bob

-(Tofslan och Vifslan – tofs, "tuft"; dialectical vivsa, "tuft," cf. vifta, "wave"; compare the names of Tove Jansson and Vivica Bandler) – two little creatures who turn up in Moominvalley with a large suitcase, which contains the King's Ruby.
-They speak a strange language (with "-sla(n)" appended to the ends of some words in the Swedish original, which became spoonerisms, e.g. :"'Man you cake it out?' asked Thingumy.
-'Mot nutch,' said Bob", in the English translation) and are pursued by the Groke who wants the contents.
-They upset Moominmamma by stealing her handbag.
-They eventually return it and the whole family throws a party to celebrate.
-The Hobgoblin arrives when Thingumy and Bob open the suitcase, exposing the King's Ruby for all to see.
-They didn't give him the ruby, but when the Hobgoblin gave everyone there a wish, then they wished for the Hobgoblin to have a ruby as beautiful as theirs; the Queen's Ruby.
+(Tofslan och Vifslan – tofs, "tuft"; dialectical vivsa, "tuft," cf. vifta, "wave") – two little creatures who turn up in Moominvalley with a large suitcase.
+They speak a strange language: in the Swedish original, "-sla(n)" is appended to the ends of some words, while in the English translation of Trollkarlens hatt, Finn Family Moomintroll, the use spoonerisms, e.g. "'Man you cake it out?' asked Thingumy.
+'Mot nutch,' said Bob".
+The names Tofslan and Vifslan were the pet names of Jansson and her theatre director lover Vivica Bandler, a subtlety lost in translation.

 Toffle

 (Knytt – as a common noun also translated "creep", e.g. småknytt "little creatures/creeps", etymologically related to "oknytt" which by convention are to knytt what unseelie are to seelie; knytte, "bundle; (fig.) term of endearment for infants, 'little mite'; (in some dial.) short and/or plump woman"; knytt, dialectical noun from knyst, "the slightest sound") – Toffles are small creatures, shy, scared and confused.
-A toffle called Salome is featured in Moominland Midwinter and a toffle only named as "Toffle" is the main character in Who Will Comfort Toffle?.
+A toffle called Salome is featured in Moominland Midwinter.

+A toffle only named as "Toffle" is the main character in Who Will Comfort Toffle?, and it somewhat resembles Tove Jansson.

 Toft

-((homsan) Toft – for homsan see "Whomper"; Toft is perhaps imaginary, though homonymic with toft, "thwart (n.), rowlock" – a small, very shy boy who appears in Moominvalley in November.
+((homsan) Toft – for homsan see "Whomper"; Toft is a small, very shy boy who appears in Moominvalley in November.
 Toft makes up one of the people visiting the Moomins while they are absent.
 He is very mysterious and seems to have the power to make things he imagines come true.
 He is also able to use Moominpapa's crystal ball.
 In the original book, Toft is a whomper, but the English translator translated his character into a "boy".